best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ## SOLID <span role="image" aria-label="difficulty rating: 4 out of 5">★★★★☆</span>

-SOLID is an acronym that encompasses 5 software design principles that are intended to increase the readability and extensibility of software source code.
+SOLID is an acronym that encompasses five software design principles that are intended to increase the readability and extensibility of software source code.
 These principles are designed to improve object-oriented programs, but can be roughly applied to functional programs too.

 ```{todo}